Graft - opening chapters

 My other closet door had photos taped to it as well.
 Ella’s Enigmas, my parents called them.
 With only my bedside lamp on, the pictures’ glossy finish made their unidentifiable subjects’ fluorescent green eyes shine.
 Even with my parents out of town, I was still quiet as I gathered my camera and put rubber boots on over my pajama pants.

-The reek wasn’t nearly as bad at night, allowing me to spend time in my backyard in the tent I had set up.
-I turned on its dim fairy lights and lay on my front beneath a blanket, propped up on my elbows, watching the border between mowed grass and forest to see if anything would appear.
+The reek wasn’t as bad at night, allowing me to spend time in my backyard in the tent I had set up.
+I turned on its dim fairy lights and lay on my front beneath a blanket, watching the border between lawn and forest to see if anything would appear.
 The grass smelled like pure green, blocking out any leftover stench.
-I still worried there was something horribly wrong just past my neighborhood, something wetly falling apart and getting spread through the soil by summer rain, but right now all I needed to care about was my backyard.
+I still worried there was something horribly wrong just past my neighborhood, something wetly falling apart and spreading through the soil, but right now all I needed to care about was my backyard.
 That was an easy, manageable place, one I’d known my whole life.
 This was my home.
 I knew it, and it knew me.

 A wave of motion went through the cluster of ferns at the edge of the yard.
 I held my breath and waited, taking a picture right as the animal appeared.